slothbear/LCMax/readme.md

 section below.

 If you have suggestions for improving these instructions or adding a new feature, please let me know at:
 [LCmax.Issues@gmail.com](mailto:LCmax.Issues@gmail.com).

+> Note: Firefox support coming soon.

 ## installation instructions